-In the next few results, we will be using some of the well-known properties of the fundamental group of a closed, orientable surface $S$ of genus $g>1$, that we list here.
+In the next few results, we will be using some of the well-known properties of the fundamental group of a closed orientable surface $S$ of genus $g>1$, that we list here.
 Recall that and $S$ has a cell structure with one 0-cell, $2g$ 1-cells, and one 2-cell.
 The 1-skeleton is a wedge sum of $2g$ circles and the 2-cell is attached along the loop given by the product of the commutators of these generators, $[a_1,b_1][a_2,b_2]...[a_g,b_g]$.
-By \cite[Proposition~ 2.45]{H} $G$ is torsion-free (since $S$ is a 2-dimensional CW complex that is a $K(G,1)$ space \cite[Example~ 1B.2]{H}.
-Note that $S$ has a negative Euler characteristic, $\chi(S)=2-2g<0$.
-In addition, it is well known that $G$ is not solvable (hence not Abelian).
+By \cite[Proposition~ 2.45]{H} $\pi_1(S)$ is torsion-free, since $S$ is a 2-dimensional CW complex that is a $K(\pi_1(S),1)$ space by \cite[Example~ 1B.2]{H}.
+In addition, it is well known that $\pi_1(S)$ is not solvable (hence not Abelian).
 These groups are residually finite \cite{He} and finitely generated, hence Hopfian \cite{Mal}.